JamesABaker/jamesabaker.github.io/README.md

 ## Job history

-I have worked as a bioinformatician and data scientist that examines large biological and health datasets.
+I have worked as a bioinformatician and data scientist that examines large biological and health datasets
+ - **Data Science QA Lead** at the UK Health Security Agency (UKHSA)
- - Modelling Lead at the UK Health Security Agency (UKHSA)
+ - **Modelling Lead** at the UK Health Security Agency (UKHSA)
- - Senior Analyst at the Joint Biosecurity Centre, part of NHS test and trace.
+ - **Senior Health Analyst** at the Joint Biosecurity Centre, part of NHS test and trace
- - Postdoctoral Fellow at EMBL-EBI.
+ - **Postdoctoral Fellow** at EMBL-EBI
- - PhD at the University of Manchester in conjunction with the Singapore A*STAR Bioinformatics Institute.
+ - PhD at the University of Manchester in conjunction with the Singapore A*STAR Bioinformatics Institute
- - Masters in Biochemistry at the University of Liverpool.
+ - Masters in Biochemistry at the University of Liverpool
- - Intern in the Computational Chemistry Department at the Chulalongkorn University in Bangkok.
+ - Intern in the Computational Chemistry Department at the Chulalongkorn University in Bangkok

 ## Out of the lab